-When you feel sick to your stomach, you may be unsure if you have a stomach flu or morning sickness (nausea and vomiting during pregnancy).
+When you feel sick to your stomach, you may be unsure if you have a stomach flu or a case of morning sickness (nausea and vomiting during pregnancy).
 If you've been wondering, "am I sick or pregnant?" look for the symptoms that can help you tell the difference between them.

 Morning sickness and stomach flu (viral gastroenteritis) have similar symptoms of stomach queasiness, or nausea and vomiting.
 Since some of the symptoms of being ill are similar to early pregnancy symptoms, it can be difficult to tell the difference.
 Morning sickness is not always confined to the morning.
 Instead, like stomach flu, you can have symptoms throughout the day.

 In both cases the nausea and vomiting, or diarrhea, can range from mild to severe and lead to:

 Additional early pregnancy symptoms other than the nausea and vomiting of morning sickness include:

 - Spotting or light bleeding

 - Sensitivity to smells

 - Prominent veins in breasts

 - Mood swings